Lezyne Steel Floor Drive Review

-The air hose on the Lezyne Steel Floor Drive is on the longer end, a generous 48 inches, which gives it an extra foot-and-a-half over the ToPeak JoeBlow Sport III, Bell, and Schwinn models we tested.
+The air hose on the Steel Floor Drive is on the longer end, a generous 48 inches.
 This extra length is convenient for anyone who doesn't like repositioning their pump between tires, or anyone who puts their bike in a work stand before pumping.
-Other pumps such as the JoeBlow Pro X and our Editors' Choice Blackburn Piston 4 are also good choices for those in need of longer hoses.

-The newly upgraded 3.75-inch gauge, built into the steel base, features silver print on black, as well as black print on silver, and maxes out at 220 PSI (15 bar).
-The Steel Floor Drive's new gauge is the largest we've seen, if not the brightest, and aesthetically it fits well with the pump's sleek looks.
+The newly upgraded 3.75-inch gauge, built into the steel base, features silver print on black, as well as black print on silver, and maxes out at 220psi (15 bar).
+This new gauge is the largest we've seen, if not the brightest, and aesthetically it fits well with the pump's sleek looks.
 It's plenty clear, even looking all the way down to the floor while standing above it, and our testers did not experience any difficulty using it.

-The gauge's construction is where it shines.
+The gauge's construction is where it really shines, however.
 In addition to its attractive appearance, the casing around the gauge is part of the same piece of machined steel that makes up the rest of the base, making it incredibly stable, and it's very securely mounted within that case.
-If this review were for "best bike pump to use as a club if necessary for self-defense," the steel floor drive would surely win the prize, with a suggestion to strike gauge-first if possible.
+If this review were for "best bike pump to use as a club if necessary for self-defense," the Steel Floor Drive would surely win the prize, with a suggestion to strike gauge-first if possible.

-The only real gauge-related concern with this pump is its continued moderate struggles with gauge accuracy in our tests (see "Accuracy" below for further information), though it's not so far off as to render it unusable for most purposes.
+The only real gauge-related concern with this pump is its continued moderate struggles with gauge accuracy in our tests, though it's not so far off as to render it unusable for most purposes.